edgerun/galileo/README.md

     pip install -e ../symmetry

-####Docker
+#### Docker

-If you want to create a docker image that starts a worker execute:
+To create a Docker image that can run galileo components, run

-    DOCKER_BUILDKIT=1 docker build -t galileo/worker --ssh default .

-In case the command is run as sudo, add the -E flag to preserve your SSH_SOCK_AUTH env variable.
+    make docker

+Start a worker with

+    cd docker/galileo-worker
+    docker-compose up

 Preparing the Example Application
 ---------------------------------